TokyoExpress/recon-for-twitch/README.md

 # Chapter 00: Getting Back Into It

-## Presenting SIVIR (Simulated Image and Video for Identification Research)
+## Presenting SIVIR (Screenshot Images and Videos for Identification Research)

 # Chapter 0: Preliminary Test of Viability